 Each day of the 5 day email series, you’ll receive information on each of the topics described above.
 You’ll find tons of tips and tools for each area.

-Each day in the free email series contains a free downloadable resource that you can add to your teletherapy toolbox.
-Free downloads include:
+Each day in the free email series contains a free resource that you can add to your teletherapy toolbox.
+The free printables include:

 - A free printable teletherapy planner to make planning your sessions a breeze